KennyTafianoto/RS1-ProjectRover/rs_odom_noise/README.md

 ```

 ### For data logging:
-Before rs_odom_noise_node starts, ensure that you are subscribing to a filter
+Before you start rs_odom_noise_record, ensure that you are subscribing to a filter
 topic that is already running (if you wish to log it).

 ### Start the node: